-As a core faculty member in the TESpECI department at the Lynch School, Wargo teaches undergraduate and graduate courses in literacy education, technology, and qualitative research.
-He also serves as the Literacy Research Association’s Program Area Chair for Literacy, Media & Technology.
+As a core faculty member in the Teaching, Curriculum, and Society department at the Lynch School, Wargo teaches undergraduate and graduate courses in literacy, social studies education, technology, and qualitative research.

 Wargo, J.M. (forthcoming).
 Lifestreaming Queer Culture: LGBTQ Youth Writing with Mobile Media.
 New York: Routledge

 REFEREED JOURNAL ARTICLES